paulgreg/secure-vault-api/README.md

 - storage.js : functions about localStorage (mainly for handling not suported / accessible like when using private / incognito mode),
 - vault.js : functions about vault

+## Cryptography

+That project uses Web Crypto API for random generation and aes encryption.

+We use argon2id for key derivation and more specifically [antelle/argon2-browser](https://github.com/antelle/argon2-browser/)’s browser implementation (thanks).

 ## Tests

 Since Web Crypto API requires a browser and requires TLS, you’ll need to generate a certificate by `npm run gen-cert` then launch web server via `npm run serve`.

-Open then the tests page from `tests` directory to launch Mocha tests suite.
+Then launch `npm run dev` to build modules and open then the tests page from `tests` directory to launch Mocha tests suite.

-Tests are using directy `src` directory, so you’ll need a modern decent browser since I’m using es6 features, async/await.
+You’ll need a modern decent browser since I’m using es6 features, async/await.

 ## Build